fwb/TerrariaHooker/RomTerraria/README.txt

 	.meteor - spawn a meteor randomly in the world
-	.star <player> - drop a star on player's head, doing 2k damage if it hits them .teleport <player> <x:y> - teleport player to x,y coords in world .teleportto <player> - teleport yourself to the player .wl (whitelist) - whitelist management:
+	.star <player> - drop a star on player's head, doing 2k damage if it hits them .teleport <player> <x:y> - teleport player to x,y coords in world .teleport <x:y> - teleport self to x,y coords in the world .teleportto <player> - teleport yourself to the player .wl (whitelist) - whitelist management:
 		.wl (a)dd <ip> - add IP to whitelist and save to disk